Racial Equity Advancement & Collaborative Hub

 The murder of George Floyd in 2020 and the summer of unrest put racial inequity at the forefront of American discourse.
 But in the three years since those events, racial inequity still exists, and yet, as a society, we are paying less and less attention to it.
 However, the urgency to address racial inequity remains undiminished.

-It is in this reality that MAPC introduces the Racial Equity Advancement & Collaborative Hub (REACH).
-REACH is a training and peer learning initiative that supports municipal government efforts to create inclusive and equitable municipal environments and actions.
+It is in this reality that MAPC introduced the Racial Equity Advancement & Collaborative Hub (REACH).
+REACH was a 2024 training and peer learning initiative that supported municipal government efforts to create inclusive and equitable municipal environments and actions.

-MAPC will lead the administration and oversight of the program.
-The Government Alliance on Race and Equity (GARE), a nationally recognized expert in racial equity strategies and solutions, will design the curriculum and manage the trainings.
-Participants will have access to training, peer learning, and tools that will better prepare municipal teams to address racial disparities within their communities effectively and respectfully.
+MAPC led the administration and oversight of the program.
+The Government Alliance on Race and Equity (GARE), a nationally recognized expert in racial equity strategies and solutions, designed the curriculum and managed the trainings.
+Participants had access to training, peer learning, and tools to better prepare municipal teams to address racial disparities within their communities effectively and respectfully.

 For more information about the REACH program, please contact Raúl González at RGonzá[email protected].